axa-ch/metalsmith-incremental/README.md

 The `Paths-Map` makes especially sense if you remove some files by `metalsmith-branch` or `metalsmith-ignore` temporarily from the pipeline (which makes them unavailable for dependency resolver) but still want to trigger updates on other files if one of those ignored files has changed.

+**Dynamic Dependencies**

+If you dynamically include dependencies the your best bet is again `Paths-Map` config, or your write your very clever dependency resolver function.

 ## Renaming

 If your are using any plugin like `metalsmith-markdonw` or any template engine like `PugJS` it's very likly that the original file extension changes from `.md` or `.pug` to `.html`.